 The pitfalls of shared spreadsheets are many, and we discuss them in greater detail here

-Meanwhile, using Excel as a database can be unwieldy and inefficient, especially if you’re manually inputting data from a variety of sources.
-If you use Sheetcast to create apps from Excel, you can build a clean interface to streamline and simplify your data entry—and to allow simultaneous access by as many users as you’d like.
+If you use Sheetcast to create web apps from Excel, you can build a clean interface to streamline and simplify your data entry—and to allow simultaneous access by as many users as you’d like.

 N-nyiimock Bitanyanmi is a welcome and familiar face in the online Excel community, where he often goes by the name Justice.
 Behind his enthusiasm, knowledge, and eagerness to learn, however, lies a surprising fact: until he was almost an adult, he had rarely laid hands on a computer.